Martín Cortés (son of Malinche)

 Martín Cortés (/es/; c.
 1522 – c.
-1595) was the first-born son of Hernán Cortés and La Malinche (doña Marina), the conquistador's indigenous interpreter and concubine.
+1569) was a Spanish noble and soldier.
+He was the first-born son of conquistador Hernán Cortés and La Malinche, the indigenous interpreter and mistress of his father.
 He is considered to be one of the first mestizos of New Spain and is known as "El Mestizo" (/es/).
-His exact date of birth is not precisely known.
-Until the birth of Martín's younger brother, Don Martín Cortés Zúñiga, to his father and his aristocratic second wife, Martín, son of La Malinche, was Cortés's only male heir, despite his illegitimate birth.
+He was recognized by his father, and was legitimized in 1529 by a bull of Pope Clement VII (along with his siblings Catalina and Luis).